Theophite/ya-Sattra/Mysteries - The Emperor and the Singularity.md

 * Understanding the vel-kerith orders and their effects
 * Creating new hapax terminology

+**For the Emperor's constitutional role** (Standing Orders, Reserved Powers, what the Satara can and cannot do), see Government - Satara and Bureaus.

 **Search for other documents when:**

-* You need detail on Tariq beyond the brief summary here (search tariq\_dossier)
+* You need detail on Tariq beyond the brief summary here (search Tariq dossier)
-* You need First Whorl information beyond the Emperor's communications (search first\_whorl)
+* You need First Whorl information beyond the Emperor's communications (search Inner City Arcology)
-* You need information on how the Satara processes Imperial directives (search Imperial Government)
+* You need information on how the Satara processes Imperial directives (search Government - Satara and Bureaus)

 ---